brynary/rack-bug/README.md

 License
 -------

+MIT.
 See LICENSE in this directory.

 Notes
 -----